mmichlin66/mmichlin66.github.io/mimurl/mimurlAbout.md

 * `{uid%i}` - the segments string must be converted to an integer value, which becomes the value of the `uid` field.
 * `{?uid%i}` - the segment's string must be converted to an integer value, which becomes the value of the `uid` field.
 The match will succeed even if the field is not present (optional field).
 * `{uid([A-Z]{4}\d{3,8})}` - the `uid` field should contain 4 uppercase characters followed by 3 to 8 digits.
 * `{ratio%f=3.5}` - the segments string must be converted to a real number value, which becomes the value of the `ratio` field.
-If the segment cannot be converted to a real number, the field receives the defaut value of 3.5.
+If the segment cannot be converted to a real number, the field receives the default value of 3.5.

 ## Pattern Examples
 This section provides several examples of URL pattern and actual URLs that match or don't match the patterns.
 Also visit the Web page [Mimurl Demo](https://mmichlin66.github.io/mimurl/mimurlDemo.html) where you can define, parse and match your own URL patterns and actual URLs.